 Don’t let the name fool you.
 Polter’s Berry Farm in Fremont grows lots and lots of pumpkins this time of year.
 Co-owner Steve Polter gave us the rundown on eight varieties he cultivates.

 Sure, those orange pumpkins you so carefully deliberate over each year look similar, but there’s more to differences in shape and size than you might imagine.
 Polter’s Berry Farm in Fremont, owned by Steve Polter and his family, grows 180 acres of pumpkins each year.
-He offered us some insight into the varieties that you’re likely to find at his and other farms throughout the state.
+He offered us some insight into the varieties that you’re likely to find at farms throughout the state.

 Apollo: Apollo is the most widely planted pumpkin at Polter’s Berry Farm.
 Ranging from 18 to 26 pounds, it’s the typical jack-o’-lantern size and shape, with a solid stem to top it off, which is a favored detail of pumpkin carvers.
 “That’s a key for all our pumpkins — they have to have a nice, dark stem,” says Polter.

 Solid Gold: “That’s a heavy, thick-walled pumpkin,” Polter says of the 15- to 22-pounder that closely resembles the apollo.
 The thick walls won’t slow the rotting process once you start carving, but that extra flesh comes in handy if you’re attempting intricate surface designs.

 Cronus: One of the larger jack-o’-lantern options, cronus weighs in at 30 to 50 pounds.
 It is newer to the Polter family’s farm but has already proven to be a popular choice.
 “The large sizes seem to sell better at the farm markets,” Polter says.
 “It’s got a mammoth stem on it.”